 Equity: We champion fairness and inclusion, ensuring every pupil has the support and opportunities they need to succeed, regardless of their background.

-Pupils First: We put pupils at the heart of everything we do, guiding every decision and action with their best interests in mind, ensuring they thrive academically and personally.
+Pupils First: We put pupils at the heart of everything we do, guiding every decision and action with their guiding every decision and action with their best interests in mind, ensuring they thrive academically and personally.